Voranto/Chess/README.md

-This is a Chess Engine including a user interface
+This is a full Chess Game, including Singleplayer, Multiplayer, and the ability to play against a Chess bot made from scratch

 Older versions